dcbaker/cython/docs/src/tutorial/numpy.rst

 Working with NumPy
 =======================

 ..
-NOTE:: Cython 0.16 introduced typed memoryviews as a successor to the NumPy
+NOTE:: Cython0 0.16 introduced typed memoryviews as a successor to the NumPy
           integration described here.
 They are easier to use than the buffer syntax below, have less overhead, and can be passed around without requiring the GIL.
           They should be preferred to the syntax presented in this page.
-          See :ref:`Cython for NumPy users <numpy_tutorial>`.
+          See :ref:`Cython0 for NumPy users <numpy_tutorial>`.

-You can use NumPy from Cython exactly the same as in regular Python, but by doing so you are losing potentially high speedups because Cython has support for fast access to NumPy arrays.
+You can use NumPy from Cython0 exactly the same as in regular Python, but by doing so you are losing potentially high speedups because Cython0 has support for fast access to NumPy arrays.
 Let's see how this works with a simple example.

 The code below does 2D discrete convolution of an image with a filter (and I'm sure you can do better!, let it serve for demonstration purposes).
-It is both valid Python and valid Cython code.
-I'll refer to it as both :file:`convolve_py.py` for the Python version and :file:`convolve1.pyx` for the Cython version -- Cython uses ".pyx" as its file suffix.
+It is both valid Python and valid Cython0 code.
+I'll refer to it as both :file:`convolve_py.py` for the Python version and :file:`convolve1.pyx` for the Cython0 version -- Cython0 uses ".pyx" as its file suffix.

 .. literalinclude:: ../../examples/tutorial/numpy/convolve_py.py

 This should be compiled to produce :file:`yourmod.so` (for Linux systems, on Windows systems, it will be :file:`yourmod.pyd`).
-We run a Python session to test both the Python version (imported from ``.py``-file) and the compiled Cython module.
+We run a Python session to test both the Python version (imported from ``.py``-file) and the compiled Cython0 module.

 .. sourcecode:: ipython